 Where it all began

-An essentially important element of our evolution as human beings was developing our primary intelligence to a point where we became tool makers.
+An essentially important element of our evolution as human beings was the ability to develop our primary biological intelligence to the point we became tool makers.

-We can be sure the materials of the environment in which we evolved were thoroughly made use of.
+We can be sure all materials in the environment from which we evolved were thoroughly made use of.

 The oldest depiction of an animal being hunted comes from Indonesian island of Sulawesi, dated to more than 51000 years ago.